Program length: 6 months

 Location: Phoenix, Arizona

-This internship is for students enrolled in the Hospital Central Service Technology Program at GateWay Community College.
-A central services technician is responsible for decontamination, cleaning, processing, assembling, sterilizing, storing and distributing medical devices and supplies.
+This internship is for students enrolled in a Central Services Technician program at one of our affiliated schools: GateWay Community College, East Valley Institute of Technology, or Pima Medical Institute.
+A central services technician is responsible for decontamination, cleaning, processing, assembling, sterilizing, storing, and distributing medical devices and supplies.

 - High school diploma or GED